SABRE Research UK: History

 The formation of the charity followed the publication of an Education and Debate paper in the BMJ in 2004 which expressed concerns about the lack of scientific evidence to support the claims made by animal research advocates.
 The paper, itself a systematic review, was the first to call for systematic reviews of animal studies.
 It also called for the prospective registration of all animal research projects licensed by the Home Office.
 The authors were concerned that animal research is not conducted, analysed and reported (published) as rigorously as clinical research, which has reporting standards such as the CONSORT statement for randomised controlled clinical trials.
 These measures are considered important as they promote higher standards of research conduct through higher reporting standards.

-In 2005 a report was published by the Nuffield Council on Bioethics which called for systematic reviews and meta-analyses to be carried out in order to ‘evaluate more fully the predictability and transferability of animal models.
-The report concluded that 'At present, there is a relatively limited number of useful systematic reviews and meta-reviews that address the question of the scientific validity of animal experiments and tests.’
-The report recommended that the programme be funded by the Home Office in collaboration with major funders of research such as the Wellcome Trust, the MRC, the Biotechnology and Biological Sciences Research Council (BBSRC), animal protection groups and industry associations such as the Association of the British Pharmaceutical Industry (ABPI)’.
+In 2005 a report was published by the Nuffield Council on Bioethics which called for systematic reviews and meta-analyses to be carried out in order to "evaluate more fully the predictability and transferability of animal models".
+The report concluded that "At present, there is a relatively limited number of useful systematic reviews and meta-reviews that address the question of the scientific validity of animal experiments and tests."
+The report recommended that the programme be funded by the Home Office in collaboration "with major funders of research such as the Wellcome Trust, the MRC, the Biotechnology and Biological Sciences Research Council (BBSRC), animal protection groups and industry associations such as the ABPI".

-A larger study was published in the BMJ in 2007 which drew attention to a lack of communication between animal researchers and clinical researchers and 'identified a gap in knowledge about the usefulness of the volume of animal studies that look at biological mechanisms of disease' and that 'more systematic reviews are needed for a quantitative appraisal of the concordance between animal and clinical trials.'
+A larger study was published in the BMJ in 2007 which drew attention to a lack of communication between animal researchers and clinical researchers and "identified a gap in knowledge about the usefulness of the volume of animal studies that look at biological mechanisms of disease" and that "more systematic reviews are needed for a quantitative appraisal of the concordance between animal and clinical trials."
 The review reiterated earlier calls for the Home Office to undertake prospective registration of animal studies.
 The authors had found that the Home Office showed a lack of interest in the quality of record-keeping needed for preparing systematic reviews.